StaPH-B/docker-builds/docs/contribute.md

 ### How to create automated GitHub Actions tests for a Docker image

 1. Make sure you have a stage in your Dockerfile named `test`.
 This stage should run a few commands to demonstrate that the program is successfully installed in your image and runs as expected.
 Information on this in point 1 above.
 See the [Dockerfile template](../dockerfile-template/Dockerfile) for test suggestions.
-2. Copy the template GitHub workflow file `.github/workflows/test-template.yml` in the same directory and rename it to `test-<program name>.yml` for your image.
+2. Copy the template GitHub workflow file `.github/workflow-templates/test-template.yml` and rename it to `.github/workflows/test-<program name>.yml` for your image.
 3. Overwrite the four instances of `<placeholder text>` in the file with information on your image.
 4. Continue from Step 6 above to run your new test workflow via the GitHub user interface.